 A key part of the programme helps to develop young people with the many life skills which will be helpful when they move onto further education or into employment.

 If you have any questions or are interested in joining the programme, then please contact our Training Co-ordinator, Matthew Wear via email [email protected] or Training Assistant, U16s, Paul Edwards via email [email protected]

 Are you looking for an unusual family activity holiday with older children?
 Or are you 11+ and want to volunteer alone when you are 16?
 Then Navvies is right up your railway line.
 As well as being a lot of fun, former Navvies have gone on to work in various departments on the railway while some have found it useful for deciding on future studies or career.
 The week’s activities take place during August, starting with a safety meeting on Sunday with activities from Monday to Friday.
 Depending on the overall interests of the group, these will include:

 * any lineside or operational duties are limited to those aged 16 or over Other activities, such as a campfire, walk, kayaking or trip to the cinema, take place according to what people want to do during the week and the weather.

 It is not essential to be a member of the TRPS, but if you do decide to become part of the TR family, you get free travel on the days you don’t work.
 We will provide:

-Recent YMG activities include social events like barbecues and going to the cinema, days out to other railways and working parties like replacing lineside fences.
+Recent YMG activities include social events like barbecues and going to the cinema, days out to other railways and working parties like replacing lineside fences or wagon restoration.
 To find out more information about the YMG, feel free to send us an email ([email protected]) and see what we’re up to by following us on Facebook and Instagram!